Wayland workspace overview daemon

 icedwoven-ctrl GUI framework

-tokioAsync runtime (IPC server)
+tokioAsync runtime (IPC server, Lua thread)

 Troubleshooting